Rao-Satyajit/AI-Business-Intelligence-Internship/04_Documentation/Learning_Notes.md

 Day-5: Learned the basics of Power BI and explored the Report, Data, and Model views.
 I loaded the Global Superstore dataset and explored the Fields pane.
 I saved my Power BI file and took a screenshot of the Report view and uploaded both, the file and the screenshot in my repository.

 Day-6: Learned how to clean and prepare data using Power Query.
 I checked for duplicate rows, missing values, and correct data types however, no duplicate rows or missing values were found.
 I then exported the cleaned dataset as a CSV file, uploaded the cleaned files to GitHub, and updated the data quality report with my findings.

+Day-7: Completed Today: Built a star schema in Power BI by separating the main dataset into fact and dimension tables.
+Created Customer, Product, Region, and DateTable dimensions, and established one to many relationships with the Global Superstore fact table.
+Also arranged the tables in Model view for a clear star-schema structure.

+Reflection: Today, I learned how fact and dimension tables work together in a Power BI data model.
+I also learned how relationships help connect the tables and make the data easier to analyse and filter.

+GitHub: Uploaded the Day-7 model screenshot and updated the documentation.